manuelangladatort/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Music Cognition
 - Aesthetic Science
-- Music Cognition
 - Creativity
 - Cultural Evolution
 - Computational Social Science
-- Music, Technology, and Society
+- Cross-Cultural Research
+- Digital Humanities

 # Education to show in About widget